 Another day, the same city.

-scientific conference and present a part of my work(in Belgrade!), I didn’t know quite what to expect.
-Conferences come with their own mixture of
+scientific conference and present a part of my work (in Belgrade, no less), I didn’t know how to feel.
+Conferences are a double-edge sword, and come with their own mixture of

-stress and excitement, but there was something gentler beneath it all, the
+stress and excitement.
+But there was something gentler beneath it all, the

 secret thrill of discovering a new place, experiencing new culture, for free!